Simplicial Flat Norm with Scale: Simplicial Deformation Theorem

-Our results corresponding to the first two bounds in Equations (\ref{eq:SullbndMP}) and (\ref{eq:SullbndMbdyP}) are presented in Equations (\ref{eq:simpdefthmMP}) and (\ref{eq:simpdefthmMbdyP}) in Theorem \ref{thm:simpldeform}.
-We use $k=p-d$ to denote the codimension, and thus $k = p-d \leq q-d$.
-Hence the exponents of $\upkappa_2$ terms in these bounds of Sullivan are at least $(k+1)d$, while those in our bounds are only $k$ or $k+1$.
-To obtain the flat norm distance corresponding to the third bound given by Sullivan in Equation (\ref{eq:SullbndFPbdyP}), we use the definition of flat norm distance between two currents specified in Equation (\ref{eq:flatdist}).
-Using $T-P = \boundary Q + R$, we combine two of our bounds specified in Equations (\ref{eq:simpdefthmMR}) and (\ref{eq:simpdefthmMQ}) to get
+To obtain the flat norm distance corresponding to the third bound given by Sullivan in Equation (\ref{eq:SullbndFPbdyP}), we use the definition of flat norm distance between two currents specified in Equation \eqref{eq:flatdist}.
+Using $T-P = \boundary Q + R$, we combine two of our bounds specified in Equations \eqref{eq:simpdefthmMR} and \eqref{eq:simpdefthmMQ} to get

-Once again, the exponents of regularity terms $\upkappa_1$ and $\upkappa_2$ in our bound are at most $k+1$, while those in Sullivan's bound are at least $(k+1)d$.

-The differences in bounds highlighted above become stark when we are studying high-dimensional currents with high codimension.
-We get much smaller bounds because we deform in a different way.
-Also, we work with simplicial complexes while Sullivan uses the more general cell complexes.
-At the same time, efficient algorithms are more naturally constructed for simplicial complexes than for cell complexes.
+To gain a better understanding of how the two sets of bounds compare, we compute these bounds explicitly for the case of a $2$-current in a regular tetrahedral complex (thus, $p = 3$ and $d = 2$).
+Notice that this instance is close to a best case for Sullivan's bounds, as less regular complexes affect them more severely.
+With this point in mind, we present in Table \ref{table:boundcomparison} our bounds and Sullivan's bounds on both a regular tetrahedral complex and one on which we stretch the regular tetrahedra by a factor of 10 in a direction normal to one of their faces (i.e., turn them into skinny, spike-like simplices).

+For the regular tetrahedral complex and the $\mass(P)$ bound, our coefficient of $\mass(T)$ is more than $74$ times better, but we do have a second term that can be quite large, but diminishes in importance if the complex is subdivided appropriately (see Remark \ref{rem:subdivisionregularity}).
+In the stretched complex, our coefficient on $\mass(T)$ is $1.5 \times 10^5$ times better, indicating that our bound is better behaved for irregular complexes.
+Our bound on $\mass(\boundary P)$ is about $290$ times worse than Sullivan's for the regular tetrahedra, and about $120$ times worse for the stretched complex.
+For the flat norm bound in the regular complex, we are about $148$ times better on the $\mass(T)$ term and about $145$ times worse on the $\mass(\boundary T)$ term.
+On the stretched complex, our $\mass(T)$ coefficient is about $3 \times 10^5$ times better, and our $\mass(\boundary T)$ coefficient is about $60$ times worse.
+We also note that in the case of the flat norm with scale, our larger $\mass(\boundary T)$ coefficient becomes less important for small $\lambda$.

+\begin{remark} For the important case where $\boundary T$ is empty, i.e., when $T$ is a cycle, we have $\mass(\boundary T) = 0$, and hence our bounds are uniformly better than Sullivan's. \end{remark} As compared to Sullivan, we are able to take advantage of our simplicial setting to get better bounds on the mass expansion of $T$.
+While our mass expansion bounds involving $\boundary T$ are currently inferior to Sullivan's, we suspect our arguments can be tightened and modified to obtain bounds that are better in all cases.
+More importantly, our bounds are less sensitive to simplicial irregularity.
+Given the challenges inherent in creating meshes without slivers even in three dimensions \cite{ChDeSh2012}, bounds that behave well in their presence are highly desirable.